 After you have had your identity verified through ID.me and been approved in DrChrono, you can send electronic prescriptions for controlled substances (EPCS).
-With ID.me there are two ways you can perform multi-factor authentication (MFA) to send prescriptions: a push notification or code generator.
+With ID.me there are two ways you can perform multi-factor authentication (MFA) to send prescriptions: a push notification or a code generator.

 Under Account > Account Settings > eRx Info you can see which option of 2-factor authentication (2FA/MFA) is set up for your account.
 You can set up both types but only one can be used as the primary device.